geophysics-ubonn/reda/README.md

 community are highly welcome.

 <aside class="warning">
 REDA is a work-in-progress.
-Please get contact us if you wish to use it and feel lost or are missing functionality.
-A lot of things can be added easily, especially missing functionality.
+Please contact us if you wish to use it or miss a specific functionality.
 </aside>

 ### Installation